Care Guide for Sauna Tent & Stove

 Regular cleaning of the stove improves both safety and efficiency:

-• Clean the outside of the stove with a soft cloth and possibly a mild soapy solution – avoid strong chemicals and abrasive cleaners that can damage the surface.
+- Clean the outside of the stove with a soft cloth and possibly a mild soap solution – avoid strong chemicals and polishing cleaners that can damage the surface.

 Prevent overheating

-• Use dry birch wood or briquettes for optimal combustion and minimal soot formation.
+- Use dry birch firewood or briquettes for optimal combustion and minimal soot formation.

-• "Gran and other types of wood can be used but are more likely to create sparks that can leave the chimney and sail down towards your tent and damage the tent fabric."
+- Oak and other types of wood can be used but are more likely to create sparks that can leave the chimney and drift down towards your tent, damaging the tent fabric.

-• Make sure that the ventilation openings in both the tent and the stove are free from blockages to ensure good airflow for the stove and proper ventilation of the air inside the tent.
+- Make sure that the ventilation openings in both the tent and the stove are free from obstructions to ensure good airflow for the stove and proper ventilation of the air inside the tent.

-• The stove is efficient, so you don't need to constantly feed it with firewood.
-Once the stove is glowing, it is more than hot enough to heat the sauna.
+- The stove is efficient, so you don't need to feed it wood constantly.
+When the stove is glowing, it is more than hot enough to heat the sauna.
 Let it take a few extra minutes.

 Storage

-• For long-term storage, ensure that the stove is completely dry and cleaned out to avoid corrosion.
+- For longer storage, make sure the stove is completely dry and cleaned out to avoid corrosion.

-• Store the stove in a dry and well-ventilated place and avoid damp environments.
+- Store the stove in a dry and well-ventilated place and avoid humid environments.

-• Inspect the chimney, ventilation system, and flues regularly to ensure they are free from blockages and functioning optimally.
+- Inspect chimneys, ventilation systems, and flues regularly to ensure they are free from blockages and functioning optimally.

 Spare parts

-Has an accident occurred?
+Has an accident happened?
 No worries!
-Wear and damage can happen, but that doesn't mean you need to replace the entire sauna tent or stove.
-We have spare parts for the most common parts, so you can quickly get your sauna back in top condition.
+Wear and damage can occur, but that doesn't mean you need to replace the entire sauna tent or stove.
+We have spare parts for the most common components, so you can quickly get your sauna back in top condition.

-• Identify the error – Check which part needs to be replaced.
+- Identify the fault – Check which part needs to be replaced.

-If you can't find the part you are looking for, contact us here and we will help you: support@hottsauna.com
+If you can't find the part you're looking for, contact us here and we'll help you: support@hottsauna.com

 Summary